LazarusID/branch-by-abstraction/README.md

 ## Partially Transition

 I have partially transitions to using the new interface, in the tests for LifeBoard.
 The tests for Engine still use the old interface, but everything compiles and I can push to master without causing a riot.

+## Engine Tests Converted

+The engine tests have been converted.
+Notice that they still take advantage of the fact that the board implementation is static.
+This is because the engine itself hasn't been converted.